tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects --fix-mode-lts
     ```

 Use LTS as fallback.
 This flag should be used in conjunction with `--fix` Otherwise it will be ignored.
-Instead of using previous Ubuntu release this will use the Last LTS release. i.e if you are on disco and use this bionic repositories will be used.
+Instead of using previous Ubuntu release this will use the last LTS release. i.e if you are on disco and use this bionic repositories will be used.
 Please use this with caution as it may not work.

 ??? danger "Note for Pre-Release/ development version of Ubuntu/Debian"

     - If you are using a pre-release version of Ubuntu, you can use `--pre-release` flag to apply the above mentioned fix to pre-release version of Ubuntu.
     - This flag can be used independent of `--fix`.
 If both are used together then both flags will be applied if the release is upcoming-release.
     - If the release is stable, only `--fix` flag will be valid and `--pre-release` is ignored.
-    - Eg:  If the repositories are  not available for latest stable release as well, go back a release.
-Ex.
-If the pre-release is 18.04 and the repositories is not available for 17.10 as well, we use 17.04 repositories.
-Usually happens in first few days of development cycle of 18.04.

 ## Purge not required packages